JIN YU

 Picture

-(a) 3D model, (b) sliced for printing, (c) converted to G-code, (d) printer loaded with soap paste,
+(a) 3D modeling, (b) slicing for printing, (c) converting to G-code, (d) loading soap paste, (e) printing layer by layer, (f) air-drying, (g) finished artifact.

 Picture